 Temperature Range: Both the left and right chilling zones have a temperature range of 40-65°F, allowing you to preserve a variety of wines at exact temperatures.

 Low-E glass with two panes shields the inside from UV rays and other bright light.
 Because natural UV radiation from the sun can damage wine, it's critical to provide the correct quantity of light.

-Excellent Insulation: The technology in luxury wine coolers allows you to store and show your bottles without sacrificing quality.
-Know what to look for and why it matters when looking for a high-end wine cooler.
+Excellent Insulation: The technology in luxury wine fridges allows you to store and show your bottles without sacrificing quality.
+Know what to look for and why it matters when looking for a high-end wine fridge.

-Illuminate Your Collection: Many wine coolers feature LED lighting that allows you to switch between stunning blue and white inside LED lights for a unique look that suits any occasion.
+Illuminate Your Collection: Many wine fridges feature LED lighting that allows you to switch between stunning blue and white inside LED lights for a unique look that suits any occasion.

-True-Key Locks: Many high-end wine coolers come with factory-installed locks, ensuring that your valuables are kept out of reach of minors.
+True-Key Locks: Many high-end wine fridges come with factory-installed locks, ensuring that your valuables are kept out of reach of minors.